 wails

 Purpose: Wails is a framework for building desktop applications using Go and web technologies.
-It enables developers to wrap both Go backend code and a web frontend into a single binary, eliminating the need for a separate web server or browser.
+It allows developers to wrap both Go backend code and a web frontend into a single binary, eliminating the need for a separate web server.

-Target Audience: Primarily Go programmers who want to create lightweight desktop applications or add a frontend to their existing applications without relying on server-based solutions.
+Target Audience: Primarily Go programmers who want to create lightweight desktop applications with HTML/JS/CSS frontends without managing a server-browser setup.

 Key Features:

-- Native UI elements (dialogs, menus, dark/light mode support).
+- Native UI elements (dialogs, menus, dark/light mode, translucency effects).

-- Unified event system between Go and JavaScript.
+- Unified event system for Go and JavaScript.

 - Uses native rendering engines (no embedded browser).